By Helen Dyulgerov ACA AITI

 For the majority of the above taxes, Revenue Commissioners operate and “pay and file” extension.
 However, this extension only applies where the relevant return and payment can both be made by the extended deadline.
 Best practice, therefore, indicates that the original deadline and not the extension should be used in planning out the year for your business and its tax returns.

 It is important to monitor these dates carefully to ensure the relevant deadlines are met as late filings can result in interest, surcharges and an increased possibility of selection for audit by the Revenue Commissioners.
 The deadlines outlined in this article are not a comprehensive outline for all companies.
-If you have any questions about the content covered in this article or if you would like more information on accounting services, please contact the experts at Accounting & Bookkeeping Bureau on +353 1 6874523 or email firstname.lastname@example.org.
+If you have any questions about the content covered in this article or if you would like more information on accounting services, corporation tax return or tax filing deadlines, please contact the experts at Accounting & Bookkeeping Bureau on +353 1 6874523 or email firstname.lastname@example.org.